Every summer, Cosmos flowers catch everybody’s attention mainly because of their astonishing colors, strong fragrance, and long stems.

 If the flowers have faded, then it is time to prune them.
 Depending on their size, you will need to shear the plants.

-Another great thing about this plant is that it self-propagates.
-Collect all the dried seeds at the end of summer.
+Another great thing about these daisy like flowers is that they self-propagate.
+Collect all the dried cosmos seeds at the end of summer.
 This way, you will have them ready for next year’s batch of cosmos.

 Alternatively, allow them to drop and self-sow.
 Be careful though, as they can become invasive if all their growing requirements have been met!